jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts11.md

 #### v.26
 >and when he found him, he brought him to Antioch.
 So for a whole year Barnabas and Saul met with the church and taught great numbers of people.
 The disciples were called Christians first at Antioch.

+#### v.28
+>One of them, named Agabus, stood up and through the Spirit predicted that a severe famine would spread over the entire ~~Roman~~ world.
+(This happened during the reign of Claudius.)

 #### v.29
 >The disciples, each according to his ability, decided to provide help for the brothers living in Judea.